exonum/exonum-doc/src/get-started/light-client.md

 }
 ```

-Next we validate each transaction.
+Next, we validate each transaction.
 For this purpose we iterate them in the
 array and first check them according to their structure.
 This check allows us
 to confirm that a transaction of a certain type is present at a definite place
 in the array.
 In our example, for the sake of brevity, we provide structure
 definition of an issue-type transaction only.
 However, note that all the
 transaction types of the service should be defined.

-Next we validate each transaction signature with `Transaction.verifySignature`
+Next, we validate each transaction signature with `Transaction.verifySignature`
 method.

 Finally, we calculate a hash from a transaction body with `Transaction.hash`